Bristol is a Top UK Smart City

 As in a previous post where I introduced the 5 Smart City ingredients, this report again highlights why they are an appropriate mechanism for measuring how smart a place is.
 The two top cities Bristol & London demonstrated all 5 elements.
 Breaking down Bristol… here is why.
 Bristol has embraced open data (See Bristol is Open); Bristol has a strong leadership and a vision that is shared across the community which Bristol delivers via a dedicated team led by Steven Hilton.
 Bristol is a member of the City Standards Institute (as

 is KnowNow Information) and is adopting Smart City standards, which embrace Interoperability and privacy by design.
-Finally, due to the action on the ground being led by Knowle West Media Centre the outcomes are starting to be found, realised and acted upon.
+Finally, due to the action on the ground being led by Knowle West Media Centre the outcomes are starting to be found, realised, and acted upon.

 All round a worthy winner and an example of how to start and build upon your journey to becoming a smarter place.

-Well done Bristol & London for being the top of the pile when it comes to UK Smart Cities.
+Well done Bristol & London for being at the top of the pile when it comes to UK Smart Cities.

 Thanks for reading, Chris.

 Chris Cooper is the chief convenor of Ideas and Innovation at KnowNow.
-Focusing on Smart Cities, his passion is taking client requirements and turning these into sustainable, resilient and usable solutions.
+Focusing on Smart Cities, his passion is taking client requirements and turning these into sustainable, resilient, and usable solutions.
 A Chartered Engineer and Enterprise Architect, Chris is one of the founders of KnowNow Information.